 Kyle Garcia, Sport Editor (Doris Burke, Rigoberta Menchu):

 Doris Burke is not only one of the best female figures in sports media, she is one of the best reporters/analysts period.
 Burke provides more insight into what’s happening in an NBA game than the majority of announcers and reporters in sports media, and she does so with a swagger and confidence very few can match.
-She is the first woman ESPN has ever promoted to be a full-time NBA analyst, the first woman to ever commentate a Knicks game as well as a Big East men’s basketball game and was even selected to enter the Basketball Hall of Fame as the 2018 Curt Gowdy Media Award winner. .
+She is the first woman ESPN has ever promoted to be a full-time NBA analyst, the first woman to ever commentate a Knicks game as well as a Big East men’s basketball game and was even selected to enter the Basketball Hall of Fame as the 2018 Curt Gowdy Media Award winner.
+Even Drake proclaimed his love for Burke by wearing a sweatshirt that said Woman Crush Everyday with a picture of her face on it.
 If Drake’s wearing a shirt with your face on it, then you’re probably doing something right.

 Rigoberta Menchú is a Ki’che’ woman from Guatemala who lived during the Guatemalan Civil War.
 She has fought ever since she was a little girl for the rights of indigenous people living in Guatemala, facing many hardships such as seeing multiple family members killed and tortured by the Guatemalan government as well as being exiled to Mexico.
 Despite this, she continue to, champion the indigenous people of Guatemala.
 The former Nobel Peace Prize winner continues her fight to this day.
 You can learn more about her plight in her biography “I, Rigoberta Menchú.”